 Boston City Singers

-As a nonprofit organization founded in 1995, Boston City Singers provides comprehensive sequential music instruction to over 500 young people annually in the inner-city neighborhood locations where they live and attend school.
-There programs seek to make up for the lack of choral arts training provided during regular school hours thereby enhancing each singers’ educational capabilities and experiences.
-Their mission is to provide the highest level of musical training and wide ranging performance opportunities to young people ages 4-18, inspire personal development, celebrate diversity and foster good will.
+As a nonprofit organization founded in 1995, Boston City Singers provides comprehensive, sequential music instruction to over 500 young people annually in the inner-city neighborhood locations where they live and attend school.
+These programs seek to make up for the lack of choral arts training provided during regular school hours, thereby enhancing each singer’s educational capabilities and experiences.
+Their mission is to provide the highest level of musical training and wide-ranging performance opportunities to young people ages 4-18, inspire personal development, celebrate diversity and foster goodwill.
 To make a donation or learn more, visit here!

 Commonwealth Kitchen is a collaborative community, providing shared kitchens combined with business assistance to help aspiring entrepreneurs build great food companies, create jobs, improve healthy food access, and strengthen our regional food economy.
 You can learn more or make a donation here!

 Did we miss your favorite?
 Let us know, and we’ll add it to the list.
 You can email [email protected]